How Events Are Selected

 Among the 19 people who are on the city-specific Conference Subcommittee, only 2 are board trustees.
 No AWP staff member ranks or judges any of the proposals.
 Each year's subcommittee has 18 new members, with the small minority of board trustees providing continuity.
 This structure gives more AWP members an opportunity to build our conference programming.

-Members of the Tampa 2018 Subcommittee and in subcommittees for future conferences are listed online.
+Members of the Portland 2019 Subcommittee and in subcommittees for future conferences are listed online.

 How Competitive Is the Process?